Endless Travel Plans

 Carmel-by-the-Sea, California

 This is the gold standard for dog-friendly destinations.
 Local laws specifically allow dogs off-leash on the beach, restaurants have dog menus (yes, really), and some wine tasting rooms put out water bowls and treats.
-It's a smaller-town experience than San Diego but genuinely designed with dogs in mind.
+It's a smaller-town experience than San Diego but designed with dogs in mind.

 Acadia National Park, Maine